d2l-ai/d2l-en/chapter_linear-classification/image-classification-dataset.md

 from jax import numpy as jnp
 import numpy as np
 import time
-import tensorflow as tf  # Used for dataloading import tensorflow_datasets as tfds  # Used for dataloading
+import tensorflow as tf
+import tensorflow_datasets as tfds

 d2l.use_svg_display()
 ```